we-miks/collaborative-editor/README.md

 ## Development

+There's a demo included in this repository to load the editor, which could also be used to do the development.
+The demo is located under ```demo``` directory.

 Node modules should be installed first:

 ```bash
 $ npm install
 ```

-There's a demo included in this repository to load the editor, which could also be used to do the development.
-The demo is located under ```demo``` directory.

-First of all we need to start the server side websocket api so that our editor could connect to it and start running.
+Then we need to start the server side websocket api so that our editor could connect to it and start running.
 A functional server side script is already included in the ```server``` directory.